FinFetChannel/RayTracingMazeCppOlcPge/README.md

 ### Game logic

 The player starts on one side of the map and has the objective of finding a blue floor patch on the opposite side of the map.
-At each level the size of map gets bigger, with a total of.
+At each level the size of map gets bigger.

 ### Inputs